ceramicskate0/SWELF/README.md

 # Simple-Windows-Event-Log-Forwarder (SWELF)

-# SWELF ANNOUCNEMENT:
+# ANNOUCNEMENTS:
-> Major Bug FIx coming soon for issue #48 rendering all verison after 0.3.0.0 broken.
+> - Major Bug FIx coming soon for issue #48 rendering all verison after 0.3.0.0 broken.

 Known Good Hash for the latest and current relase of SWELF.exe (SHA 256):